ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_trackedchanges/README.md

 It is possible to define when tracked changes must be validated before:
 - Changing the content status to "Published", in the case of the default Drupal publishing process;
 - Saving a new content revision with a new moderation state, in the case of a Workbench moderation workflow.

+## "Content tracked changes" page

+A page accessible by content administrator (permission: "Administer content" + "Use Highlight changes block") that allows consult the list of entities (content but also all other entity types where the system has detected.

+From this page, the user can access to the listed entity page or to one of its translation

+### Note

+For sites that had already the change tracking activate, the first time that this page is accessed, the system will trigger a scan of all content entities in order to detect all tracked changes that could already exist.

 [Go to top](#table-of-content)